-Laundry rooms are available for students living in all University residences other than Mountain Springs Apartments.
+Laundry rooms are available for students living in all University residences.
 No coins or electronic payment are necessary to use the provided washers and dryers.
 The washing machines are rated as High Efficiency and only High Efficiency "HE" detergent is permitted to be used.
 Machines should only be used for their intended purpose and according to any instructions posted in the laundry room.
 Residents may not use the washers to dye fabric or for any commercial purpose.
 Campus washers and dryers may only be used by students assigned to the residential area where the laundry facilities are located unless special permission is given by Residential Life in advance.
-Residents are not permitted to install washers or dryers in their bedrooms or apartments, this includes Mountain Springs whose residents can use a nearby, off-campus laundromat.
+Residents are not permitted to install washers or dryers in their bedrooms or apartments